 We had a Park Deluxe King and a Park Deluxe Twin rooms with a little balcony that opened to the views of the Indian Ocean.
 In the mornings we woke up to sounds of fishermen getting their boats ready for the day.
 Some days there was a group of women exercising, there were also a couple of boys making a seat out of the sand and watching all the morning action from their comfortable perch.
 Park Hyatt Zanzibar features 67 luxuriously appointed guestrooms, including 11 suites, that have a balcony with expansive views.
 The best part was the mornings waking up to room service coffee and fruits and the sounds of the island.

 Things to do in Stone Town

-For ocean lovers, there is fantastic snorkeling, kite surfing, sunset Dhow cruises, a giant turtle sanctuary and an abundance of colorful sea life and a very secret beach.
+There is fantastic snorkeling, kite surfing, sunset Dhow cruises, a giant turtle sanctuary and an abundance of colorful sea life and a very secret beach.
 Once we heard about this sandbank beach that disappears at high tide, we decided to go check it out.
 See other great things to do in Zanzibar.

 The Nakupenda Sandbank is one of the best eight secret beaches in the world.
 It is just a 20-minute boat ride away from Stone Town to this little strip of sand in the middle of the ocean.
 The hotel staff arranged for a private boat and a guide to go with us.
 We left early morning and we had the whole beach to ourselves.
 A woman was setting up shop to sell fresh fish and homemade crafts.
 Later, a few other boats made its way to the beach.
 We spent the afternoon walking from one end of the strip of sand to other and soaking in the soothing sun’s rays.
 It is a perfect picnic location or simply laying in the sand.
 Once the tide rises the strip of land is submerged in water.